 So, even if you’re a woman, weight training can be good for you.
 You don’t need to lift 40-pound weights and turn into Arnold Schwarzenegger; you can strengthen your muscles with lighter weights, suitable for your height, age…etc.

-Of course strength training will increase your physical work capacity, but that also means you’ll be more energetic and resilient throughout your regular daily activities (work, shopping…etc.).
+Of course, strength training will increase your physical work capacity, but that also means you’ll be more energetic and resilient throughout your regular daily activities (work, shopping…etc.).

 Increase your metabolism

 It’s true cardio exercise burns more calories than weight training, but weight training increases your muscle mass.
-Your body will burn about 50 extra calories for every pound of muscle you gain, resulting in long-term increase of the metabolic rate, not just during your workout.
+Your body will burn about 50 extra calories for every pound of muscle you gain, resulting in a long-term increase of the metabolic rate, not just during your workout.

-People that have sedentary jobs can often develop back and neck pains from the long hours of sitting in a chair.
+People who have sedentary jobs can often develop back and neck pains from the long hours of sitting in a chair.
 Lifting weights on a regular basis can certainly alleviate those pains and reduce the risk of many medical conditions related to a sedentary lifestyle, such as diabetes and cardiovascular diseases.

 Pretty much anyone can benefit from strength training, and while you can gain muscle mass, women will certainly get it a lot harder than men.
 There are also many different weightlifting programs, and not all of them are dedicated for increasing the size of your muscles.